 The main reason behind the popularity of cashless payments is that you no longer have to carry a bundle of currency notes instead all you need to carry is a plastic card or just an app on your smartphone.

 However, the convenience element took a backseat and was replaced by a need to carry out cashless transactions following the ban of around 84% of currency notes in circulation.

-Demonetisation really benefitted the mobile wallet industry with key players such as Paytm, MobiKwik, and Freecharge, but most of the cashless transactions were carried out through cards i.e. both by debit cards and credit cards.
+Demonetisation really benefitted the mobile wallet industry with key players such as Paytm, MobiKwik, and Freecharge.
+Still, most cashless transactions were carried out through cards, i.e. both by debit cards and credit cards.

-In terms of penetration, debit cards score over the credit cards in India simply because most of the banks offer you a debit card along with your banking account and moreover, ATMs can be easily found in an urban area as well.
+In terms of penetration, debit cards score over the credit cards in India simply because most of the banks offer you a debit card along with your banking account.
+Moreover, ATMs can be easily found in an urban area as well.

-In the following sections, first I am going to introduce both credit and debit card, followed by their differences.
+In the following sections, first, I will introduce both credit and debit card, followed by their differences.

-It is a payment card allowing you to pay for the goods and services on the basis of a line of credit offered to you by the bank.
+It is a payment card allowing you to pay for the goods and services based on a line of credit offered to you by the bank.